 Productivity Press, 1989

-Production Process Owners—Lean for Implementing Autonomous Administrative Maintenance (AM) Processes
+Production Process Owners — Implementing Autonomous Maintenance (AM) Processes

 As the initial steps of Autonomous Maintenance become routine, skill development and training sessions between process owners and maintenance techs are established to teach them about machine subsystems so they can take over routine maintenance of these systems.
 Over time, these activities become part of the production process owners’ daily work.

 With the basic Autonomous Maintenance routines established and being carried out by the process owners, maintenance technicians focus on planned, preventive and predictive maintenance, and stores management.
 They spend time nurturing and enhancing production process ownership and as noted above, teach process owners the routine maintenance operations for all machine sub-systems, which is the next step in the AM process.
 As the Total Productive Maintenance (TPM) effort continues to mature, they will also work with quality and engineering on zero defects and design for maintainability projects as well as new equipment purchase/install initiatives.

 The word Maintenance defined by Webster’s—The act of maintaining: to keep in due (rightful, proper, fitting) condition, operation, and/or force, to keep unimpaired.
 By this definition, we are not asking the Production Process Owners to help with fixes and repairs, but to help us maintain.

 The diagram below illustrates the roles of production and maintenance with the Autonomous Maintenance effort in place.